Quantum Volume for Photonic Quantum Processors

-followed by an ideal single-qubit projective measurement, where $p_m$ is the error occurred during the measurement step.
-In the end, based on the measurement results, we use the modified unitary operation $\hat P_{\Sigma_{\vec{s}}} \hat U$ (where $\hat U$ is the desired unitary and $\hat P_{\Sigma_{\vec{s}}}$ is a Pauli operator~\cite{raussendorf2003measurement} depending on the measurement outcomes $\vec{s}=(s_1,\cdots,s_{N_c}), s_i=\pm$) to reinterpret the output data.
-However, because of the Pauli errors defined above, the measurement results may be flipped.
-This ultimately introduces an effective error channel at the logical level which generally take the form of a Pauli error channel as follows

-For instance, considering individual logical gates such as $\cnot{}$ or $\hg{}$, we find that the effective error channel are two-qubit and one-qubit Pauli error channels where the effective error rates are no longer isotropic.
-Figure~\ref{fig:dv-fidelity} shows the fidelity of these two gates at different noise rates.
-The details of the derivation can be found in Appendix~A~\cite{supp}.
+Additionally, a faulty measurement apparatus can be modeled by a depolarizing channel followed by an ideal single-qubit projective measurement. {In an ideal measurement-based realization of a unitary gate $\hat U$, upon measuring the input and channel qubits we obtain an effective unitary operation $\hat P_{\Sigma_{\vec{s}}} \hat U$ (where $\hat P_{\Sigma_{\vec{s}}}$ is a Pauli operator~\cite{raussendorf2003measurement} depending on the measurement outcomes $\vec{s}=(s_1,\cdots,s_{N_c}), s_i=\pm$).} However, because of the Pauli errors defined above, the measurement results may be flipped.
+This ultimately introduces an effective error channel {for each logical gate} which generally takes the form of a Pauli error channel ${\tilde{\varepsilon}} (\hat{\omega}) = \sum_{\hat P\in \mathcal{P}_n} p_P \hat P \hat{\omega} \hat P$, as shown for example in Fig.~\ref{fig:demo}(c), where $\mathcal{P}_n$ denotes the Pauli group on $n$ qubits and the error probabilities $p_P >0$ are derived for elementary gates in Appendix~A~\cite{supp}.
+For instance, considering logical gates such as $\cnot{}$ or $\hg{}$, we find that the effective error channel are two-qubit and one-qubit Pauli error channels.
+Figure~\ref{fig:dv-fidelity} shows the fidelity of these two gates at different noise rates. {Having the equivalent noisy circuit (such as the one shown in Fig.~\ref{fig:demo}(c)) at hand, we can run various benchmarks to simulate the performance of an MBQC scheme.}

 The above derivation serves as a warm-up example since photons are lossy in realistic systems and any DV encoding suffers from a finite erasure probability even through concatenation with fault-tolerant schemes.
-Nonetheless, loss error in MBQC can be handled in CV encodings where loss does not lead to erasure and effectively degrades the qubit quality by reducing the squeezing level.
-In the following section, we present GKP encoding, where loss error can be either corrected or transformed into a Pauli error, as a promising solution to performing MBQC in photonic systems.
+Nonetheless, loss error in MBQC can be handled in CV encodings since loss does not lead to erasure and effectively degrades the qubit quality by reducing the squeezing level.
+In the following section, we investigate GKP encoding, where photon loss can be either corrected or transformed into a Pauli error, as a promising solution to performing MBQC in photonic systems.